Dundrum Luas stop: Luas (2004–present)

 Construction of the first phase of the Luas system commenced in 2001 and concluded in 2004.
-The route chosen for the Green Line re-used the old Harcourt Street alignment between Charlemont and Stillorgan, and Dundrum station was rebuilt as a Luas stop.
+The route chosen for the Green Line re-used the old Harcourt Street alignment between Charlemont and Sandyford Stillorgan, and Dundrum station was rebuilt as a Luas stop.
 The original subway was restored, allowing it to be once again used for passage under the tracks.
 The surviving station building was not affected by construction, and remained at the side of the stop for many years in its derelict state.
-However, it has since been restored and turned into a retail unit.
+However, it has since been restored and turned into a clothes store.

 In the years following the original station's closure, the roads around it were rearranged into a crossroads.
 An elaborate cable-stayed bridge was constructed in the place of the old road bridge.
 It was named the William Dargan Bridge in honour of William Dargan the engineer who built the original railway line.

 In 2018, the platforms were lengthened from 45 to 55 metres.
 This was to accommodate the new longer trams introduced to boost capacity.

 Facilities and Services

 Dundrum has the same facilities as the majority of stations along the Luas Green line, sheltered benches, ticket machines, signs, and time displays.
 In addition to these, the station also has a 24/7 Cycle and Ride Facility, with space for 52 bikes, made up of 10 bike lockers and 21 bike racks.
 The old station building, next to the southbound platform, is now two separate stores, a formal garment shop and a hat shop.
 The building has been extended by turning the arches of the colonnade into windows, making it the exterior wall.

-The stop has four entrances and exits: a pathway that leads from the southern end of the southbound platform to Taney Drive, a staircase adjacent to Dundrum's Main Street(a pedestrian subway links both these entrances for those wishing to avoid the stop altogether), A footpath along the Eastern side of the William Dargan Bridge links Churchtown Road Upper directly to the Luas Station, allowing pedestrians to avoid the busy road junction.
+The stop has four entrances and exits: a pathway that leads from the southern end of the southbound platform to Taney Drive, a staircase adjacent to Dundrum's Main Street (a pedestrian subway links both these entrances for those wishing to avoid the stop altogether).
+A footpath along the Eastern side of the William Dargan Bridge links Churchtown Road Upper directly to the Luas stop, allowing pedestrians to avoid the busy road junction.
 A lift provides step-free access from the northern end of the northbound platform to an open area at the side of the crossroads.
 This area was laid out so that bus services can connect with the Luas, and the entrance is marked with a sign of the same style as those on the platforms.

 Service

 Changing with the day, date and time, trams can range from running every 5 minutes to every 27 minutes and terminate at either Parnell or Broombridge in the north, and Sandyford or Brides Glen in the south.
-The stop is also served by Dublin Bus routes 14, 44, 44B, 116.